 Postdoctoral Scholars are trainees who receive stipends (not salaries) funded by research grants or other university funds and work under the mentorship of a principal investigator who is an Oregon State University faculty member.

 An appointment is based upon the Postdoctoral Scholar's research credentials and availability of funds.
 Offer letters must be conveyed in writing and must include all the required paragraphs found in the model offer letters for the initial appointment and appointment renewal.
-Initial appointments, renewals and terminations are all completed through the Postdoctoral Scholar Job Form and route to the HR Service Center.
+Initial appointments, renewals and terminations are all completed through the Postdoctoral Scholar Job Form.

 Postdoctoral Scholar appointments at OSU may be renewed annually on a fiscal year basis for up to three years, so long as the postdoctoral scholar is within five years from receipt of the doctoral degree.
 An IDP signed by the supervisor and the postdoc must be submitted to the OPP and approved within the first three months of employment.
 For reappointment, an annual review signed by the supervisor and the postdoc must be submitted and approved by the OPP.
 In unusual circumstances, the appointment may be renewed for up to one additional year if there is a compelling need due to circumstances that prevent the Postdoctoral Scholar from fulfilling the goals of the IDP within three years, but in no case will the appointment be extended further.
 If the scholar has completed a postdoctoral appointment elsewhere, the sum of the OSU appointment and all prior postdoctoral appointments cannot exceed a total of five years.
 Postdoctoral Scholar appointments may NOT be converted to Research Associate/Postdoc appointments, although Postdoctoral Scholars may compete for regular Research Associate positions.
 Appointments should not be terminated in less than one year excepting circumstances of serious negligence or impropriety.

 Before offering an appointment to an international scholar, the appointing unit must consult with an international scholar advisor.
 See the section below on recommended salary or stipend levels for special considerations that may apply.